-Cayla Petree recently concluded her second season as the head coach of the South Plains College Lady Texans.
+Cayla Petree recently concluded her third season as the head coach of the South Plains College Lady Texans.
 Petree joined the team on April 9, 2015, and hit the ground running.
 In her first season at the helm, Petree led the Lady Texans to a 20-11 overall record including an appearance in the Region V Regional tournament in Brownwood, Texas.

 That set the foundation for Petree to help the Lady Texans reach national status as they went on to be one of the top programs in the country during her second year.
 Petree led the Lady Texans to a second place finish in the Western Junior College Athletic Conference, including four wins over top 25 programs and an appearance in the 2017 NJCAA Women's Sweet 16 at the NJCAA Women's Basketball National Tournament in Lubbock.